outsinre/outsinre.github.com/_posts/2015-09-18-git-format-patch-cjktty.md

        Linux 3.19.3
    ```

-   From the output, we can see only 4 commits history are cloned.
+   From the output, we can see only 4 commits history.
 We will extract the patch from the top 3 commits authored by *microcai*.
 5. Extract the patch

    ```bash